 Bridge Farm has invested significantly in recent years in glasshouse infrastructure and biomass heating to become the lowest-cost producer in the industry.
 NorthEdge’s investment will allow the management team to continue this capital expenditure programme, tripling its capacity and developing further its highly differentiated market proposition.

 The MBO was led by Bridge Farm CEO, David Ball, who has led the transformation of the business over the last five years.
+FOr more information about building a successful business, visit Lee Rosen Miami blog.

 The deal was led by NorthEdge Director, Head of Midlands, Rob Freer with support from Andrew Skinner (Investment Manager), Phil Frame (Investment Director) and Dan Matkin (Investment Manager).
 Rob Freer will sit on the board in a non-executive capacity.